fernandoglatz/igpsport-map-updater/README.md

 The script automatically:
 - Detects all `.pbf` files in the folder
 - Processes each file through Osmosis
-- Reads map metadata (date, bounding box)
+- Reads map metadata (bounding box)
 - Generates IGPSPORT-compatible file names

 ### Information about maps for IGPSport cycling computers ###